Arroyo Simi

-Arroyo Simi Greenway is an ongoing construction project by the City of Simi Valley in order to increase the recreational use of its river parkways.
-The project includes new paved hiking- and biking trails along the Arroyo Simi, exhibit signs, sixteen new trail entries, and more.
-The area is administrated as the Arroyo Simi Bike Path by the Rancho Simi Recreation and Park District (RSRPD).
-It is home to native flora, fish, and avifauna.
+Arroyo Simi Greenway is an ongoing construction project by the City of Simi Valley to increase the recreational use of its river parkways.
+The project includes new paved hiking and biking trails along the Arroyo Simi, exhibit signs, sixteen new trail entries, and more.
+The area is administered as the Arroyo Simi Bike Path by the Rancho Simi Recreation and Park District (RSRPD).
+It is home to native flora, fish, and birds.
 It is home to fish species such as the brown bullhead, green sunfish, bluntnose minnow, and mosquitofish.
 It is an important habitat for various species of freshwater-nesting birds in the Simi Valley.
 Some of the species include the great blue heron, white-faced ibis, black-crowned night heron, green heron, black-necked stilt, great egret, snowy egret, belted kingfisher, black phoebe, killdeer, common yellowthroat, greater yellowlegs, American coot, and mallard.